-With the exception of scheduled holiday and breaks, the College programs and courses are delivered continuously throughout the year.
+With the exception of scheduled holidays and breaks, the Institute programs and courses are delivered continuously throughout the year.
 Programs of study are designed to be delivered in an uninterrupted academic calendar; however, there are a certain set of limited circumstances when an individual student, for academic reasons, needs to interrupt the sequential order of the courses in his or her program of study.
-The College has an enrollment status provision, Standard Period of Non-Enrollment (SPN), which would allow a student to request and be approved to retain his or her status as an otherwise active and enrolled student in the College during these brief periods.
+The school has an enrollment status provision, Standard Period of Non-Enrollment (SPN), which would allow a student to request and be approved to retain his or her status as an otherwise active and enrolled student in the Institute during these brief periods.

-There are six required steps that must be completed prior to the approval of the SPN enrollment status:
+Six required steps must be completed before the approval of the SPN enrollment status:

-- 1) The student must be currently enrolled and actively attending in a program of study that delivers instruction in modules. - 2) The student should have successfully completed at least one grading period, have a minimum cumulative GPA of 2.0, be making Satisfactory Academic Progress, be current in his or her tuition and fees obligation, and have satisfactorily completed all student financial assistance requirements. - 3) The student must sign a Standard Period of Non-Enrollment Request Form wherein the student affirms that he/she will attend the next module. - 4) The student must be able to return to the same payment period, or term for which the SPN is granted.
-For standard term programs a SPN can only be granted in the first child module of the parent term. - 5) The Campus President and Financial Aid Director must approve the SPN request. - 6) Any approved SPN means that the College will not charge the tuition, books or fees for the module of instruction for which the student is not in attendance.
+- 1) The student must be currently enrolled and actively attending a program of study that delivers instruction in modules. - 2) The student should have successfully completed at least one grading period, have a minimum cumulative GPA of 2.0, be making Satisfactory Academic Progress, be current in his or her tuition and fees obligation, and have satisfactorily completed all student financial assistance requirements. - 3) The student must sign a Standard Period of Non-Enrollment Request Form wherein the student affirms that he/she will attend the next module. - 4) The student must be able to return to the same payment period or term for which the SPN is granted.
+For standard term programs, an SPN can only be granted in the first child module of the parent term. - 5) The Campus President and Financial Aid Director must approve the SPN request. - 6) Any approved SPN means that the Institute will not charge the tuition, books, or fees for the module of instruction for which the student is not in attendance.